 Your issues may not be the same, but they are disabling to the same degree.
 She may drink and yell too much, and to the same degree she is not taking care of herself, you are also not taking care of yourself by tolerating or enabling this.
 The focus of your issues may be different, but the degree is always the same.

 Humans are like stock in the stock market.
-Sometimes our value is higher than others.
+Sometimes our value is higher than the others.
 When you are taking care of yourself, eating right, exercising, spiritually balanced, mentally stimulated, socially active, and feeling good – your stock values are at their peak.
-When you are heart broken, sleeping a lot, or not sleeping at all, eating poorly or not at all, crying, drinking, under-performing at work, and generally not on top of your game your stock values are low, low , low.
+When you are heartbroken, sleeping a lot, or not sleeping at all, eating poorly or not at all, crying, drinking, under-performing at work, and generally not on top of your game your stock values are low, low, low.

-When you attract a partner at your lowest point, you are attracting a partner who findsyour low-point desirable.
+When you start dating again at your lowest point, you are attracting a partner who finds your low-point desirable.
 This is not ideal.
 The risk is that your low-point is her high point.
 As you start to heal, she will become less appealing to you.
 This is what accounts for many “rebound” relationships.
 When you “rebound” the issue isn’t the speed with which you move after your breakup, it’s where you are emotionally and what you have to offer when you start your relationship.
 When we are broken, we attract broken.
 And broken doesn’t last as long as whole.

-In a nutshell, when you feel good about who you are and what you have to offer get out there and begin dating again.
-Until then, don’t worry about the amount of time it takes – focus on your next step to feeling bet ter.
+In a nutshell, when you feel good about who you are and what you have to offer to get out there and begin dating again.
+Until then, don’t worry about the amount of time it takes – focuses on your next step to feeling better.
 When the time comes, you’ll be oh so glad you waited to dip your toe into the pool of dating.